 In addition to the physical examination, every student shall be immunized, in accordance with the rules and regulations promulgated by the Illinois Department of Public Health and the Illinois State Board of Education.
 All students must have a current Illinois physical exam, as well as up-to-date immunizations, by the first day of school.
-The examination must be documented on the Certificate of Child Health Examination form available on the Health Services website at http://plano88.org/district/healthservices.
+The examination must be documented on the Certificate of Child Health Examination form available on the district website at plano88.org - Menu - Documents - Health Services Forms.
 The form must be completed in its entirety.

-A detailed list of immunization requirements for school attendance is available on the Health Services website at http://plano88.org/district/healthservices.
+A detailed list of immunization requirements for school attendance is available on the district website at plano88.org - Menu - Documents - Health Services Forms.